Alipsa/spreadsheets/readme.md

 * All indexes start with 1 (as is common practice in R), e.g. sheetNumber 1 refers to the first sheet in the spreadsheet and column number 1 is the first (A) column etc.

+The file extension is used to determine whether it is an Excel (xls/xlsx) or Calc (ods) file.

 ### findRowNumber: Find a row in a column
 To find the first row where the cell value matches the cellContent parameter: